w3up-client

 const space = await client.createSpace("my-awesome-space", { account });

-is provided in the options, a delegated recovery account is automatically created and provisioned, allowing you to store data and delegate access to the recovery account.
-This means you can access your space from other devices, as long as you have access to your account.
+in the options automatically provisions a delegated recovery account.
+This enables you to store data securely and delegate access to the recovery account, allowing access to your space from other devices as long as you have your account credentials. -

-If this is your Agent's first space, it will automatically be set as the "current space."
-If you already have spaces and want to set the new one as current, you can do so manually:
+- If this is your Agent's first space, it will be automatically set as the "current space."

 await client.setCurrentSpace(space.did());